HypeCheck

 "Helps maintain immune function" Partial

-Probiotics and vitamins support immunity, but effect is modest in healthy people.
+Probiotics and vitamins support immunity, but 1.5B CFU is a modest dose.

 Ingredients